SecretFoundation/SNIPs/SNIP-20-1.md

 * `Transfer` - represents transactions triggered by `Transfer`, `TransferFrom`, `Send`, and `SendFrom`.
 The fields in this object correspond to the fields described in `TransferHistory`.
-The only difference is that if `from` is `null` or missing, it MUST be assumed to equal the `sender` field.
+  * `from` - The address from which funds were moved.
+  * `sender` - The address which performed the operation.
+  * `recipient` - The address to which funds were moved.

-  This happens in the `*From` messages, which use allowance from a third `from` address to perform the operation.
+  `from` and `sender` will differ in events created by the `*From` messages, which use allowance from a third `from` address to perform the operation.

 ```json
 {